FCDO Services »Modern slavery statement

 Introduction

-This statement covers the activities of FCDO Services and sets out our actions to understand all potential modern slavery risks related to our business and to put in place steps that are aimed at ensuring that there is no modern slavery in our business and our supply chains.
-This statement relates to actions and activities during the financial year 1 April 2023 to 31 March 2024.
+This statement covers the activities of FCDO Services and sets out the actions taken to understand and mitigate all modern slavery risks to the business and supply chains.
+This statement relates to actions and activities during the financial year 1 April 2024 to 31 March 2025.

-As part of central government, FCDO Services recognise that it has a responsibility to take a robust approach to modern slavery and is absolutely committed to preventing modern slavery in its corporate activities, and to ensuring that its supply chains are free from modern slavery.
+As part of central government, FCDO Services recognises that it has a responsibility to take a robust approach to modern slavery.
+It is committed to preventing modern slavery in its corporate activities, and to ensuring supply chains are free from modern slavery.

 Organisational structure and supply chains

-We are a Trading Fund of the Foreign, Commonwealth and Development Office (FCDO).
-We provide a range of integrated, secure services worldwide to the FCDO and other UK government departments, supporting the delivery of government agendas.
-We also provide services to foreign governments and international organisations closely linked to the UK.
+FCDO Services is a Trading Fund of the Foreign, Commonwealth and Development Office (FCDO).
+FCDO Services provides a range of integrated, secure services worldwide to the FCDO and other UK government departments, supporting the delivery of government agendas.
+FCDO Services also provides services to foreign governments and international organisations closely linked to the UK.

-Operating worldwide, our security cleared people design and deliver secure services that meet the demanding needs of our customers in more than 250 diplomatic offices, across 160 countries.
+Operating worldwide, FCDO Services’ security cleared people design and deliver secure services that meet the demands of its customers in more than 250 diplomatic offices, across 160 countries.
 These services include protective security, estates and construction, cloud computing, communications and monitoring, logistics, and translation and interpreting.
-We are also the UK National Authority for Counter-Eavesdropping (UK NACE).
+FCDO Services is also home to the UK National Authority for Counter Eavesdropping (UK NACE).

-Further details can be found on FCDO Services’ website.
+Further details can be found here FCDO Services.

-We predominately use UK based suppliers but also use local organisations.
-Whenever possible we utilise contracts and framework agreements set up by Crown Commercial Service (CCS); part of the Cabinet Office.
+FCDO Services predominately uses UK based suppliers but also uses local organisations where appropriate.
+Whenever possible FCDO Services utilises contracts and framework agreements set up by Crown Commercial Service (CCS), part of the Cabinet Office.

 Relevant policies

-FCDO Services operate the following policies that assist its approach to the identification of modern slavery risks:
+FCDO Services operates the following policies that assist in its approach to identify modern slavery risks:

-• Our Ethical Codes – this ensures our people, permanent or contracted, understand and abide by our corporate ethical standards.
-They must carry out their duties ethically, with integrity and in strict accordance with our code.
-It covers:
+• Ethical Codes – The Ethical Codes ensure FCDO Services’ people, permanent or contracted, understand and abide by the corporate ethical standards.
+They must carry out their duties ethically, with integrity and in strict accordance with the code.
+The Ethical Code covers:

 • Code of Conduct